 Every piece we make is totally handmade furniture.
 Our reproduction furniture is all assembled by hand and carved by hand.

 Once again, this part of the process is totally done by hand.
 There is great attention paid to detail during the sanding and filling process to ensure a fault free basis for the finishing.
 We use a hard two pack sanding sealer to ensure a full grain before finishing coats.
 The finish coats are applied using a pre catalysed single pack lacquer that is heat proof, waterproof and alcohol proof (with limitations).

 The above is applicable to stained timber finishes as well as painted finishes.
 It is all the same product regardless of colour.

 All “gold” finishes are proper gold leaf gilding or silver leaf gilding.
 These are not painted.
 They are literally metal sheets of of gold and silver.

 Our antique reproduction furniture is top quality handmade furniture that will last you a lifetime.
 We are so confident in that statement and the quality of our reproduction furniture that we offer a full “Lifetime Guarantee” with every piece.

 Mahogany by Hand is very passionate when it come to making the finest quality antique reproduction furniture.
 Our craftsmen have great skill and knowledge with making handmade furniture.
 We are happy to share this knowledge with our clients and help educate you about the processes and how this reproduction furniture is made.
 It cost nothing to share knowledge and we would like you to take advantage of that.

-If you are looking to buy antique reproduction furniture we have a lot of unique furniture for sale.
-Or even if you simply want advice about handmade furniture, we are more than happy to share our knowledge with you.
+Even if you simply want advice about handmade furniture, we are more than happy to share our knowledge with you.
 We are here to help.
 Please call us on 03 9555 1210 and let us help you.